Capitalized Cost

 Understanding Capitalized Cost

-The mechanics of capitalizing costs allow businesses to more accurately match revenues with the expenses incurred to generate those revenues, following the generally accepted accounting principles (GAAP).
+Capitalizing costs allows businesses to more accurately match revenues with the expenses incurred to generate those revenues, following generally accepted accounting principles (GAAP).

-By capitalizing a cost is recognized over the duration of the asset's life rather than all at once.
+Capitalizing allows a cost to be recognized over the duration of the asset's life rather than all at once.
 This provides a more accurate picture of the company's profitability and overall financial health over time.

 Capitalized costs could incorporate a diverse range of expenditures.
-Primarily, these include the initial purchase price of the asset.
-But the concept extends much further.
+These include the initial purchase price of the asset, but the concept extends much further.

 Any expenditure that boosts the value of the existing asset or enhances its useful life can also be capitalized.
 Installation costs, for example, are frequently included in the capitalized cost.

 This refers to any costs incurred to get the asset up and running.
-Upgrades or improvements to the asset that extend its useful life or increase its utility are other common examples.
+Upgrades or improvements to the asset that extends its useful life or increase its utility are other common examples.

-These could encompass anything from hardware upgrades on a piece of machinery to significant renovations on a piece of real estate.
+These could encompass anything from hardware upgrades on machinery to significant renovations on real estate.

-Only those costs that provide a future economic benefit, like increasing the productive capacity or extending the useful life of an asset, can be capitalized according to GAAP.
+According to GAAP, only costs that provide a future economic benefit, like increasing the productive capacity or extending the useful life of an asset, can be capitalized.

-Day-to-day operating expenses, on the other hand, are expensed in the period they are incurred and do not find a place on the balance sheet as capitalized costs.
+Day-to-day operating expenses, on the other hand, are expensed in the period they are incurred and do not appear on the balance sheet as capitalized costs.

 Criteria for Capitalizing Cost

-In financial record-keeping, to capitalize a cost implies incorporating it into the balance sheet as an asset rather than considering it as an expenditure on the profit and loss statement, which would decrease net earnings.
+In financial record-keeping, capitalizing a cost implies incorporating it into the balance sheet as an asset rather than considering it expenditure on the profit and loss statement, which would decrease net earnings.

-The choice to capitalize a cost allows the economic impact of the cost to be spread out over a longer period, reflecting its use over time.
-Several conditions need to be met for a cost to be capitalized:
+The choice to capitalize on a cost allows the economic impact of the cost to be spread out over a longer period, reflecting its use over time.
+Several conditions need to be met for a cost to be capitalized.
+Some of them are discussed below.

 The cost must be measurable with a sufficient degree of reliability.
 This generally means that the amount of the cost and the future economic benefit it will provide must be reasonably quantifiable.